linkedin/cruise-control/README.md

  each partition resides in the same rack, (2) for each resource, the utilization of each broker is below a given threshold.
  * **PotentialNwOutGoal** - Ensures that the potential network output (when all the replicas in the broker become leaders) on each of the broker do not exceed the broker’s network outbound bandwidth capacity.
- * **ResourceDistributionGoal** - Attempts to keep the workload variance among brokers within a certain range relative to the average.
+ * **ResourceDistributionGoal** - Attempts to keep the workload variance among brokers within a certain range relative to the average utilization of each resource.
  * **LeaderBytesInDistributsionGoal** - Attempts to equalize the leader bytes in rate on each host.
  * **TopicReplicaDistributionGoal** - Attempts to maintain an even distribution of any topic's replicas across the entire cluster.
  * **ReplicaDistributionGoal** - Attempts to make all the brokers in a cluster have a similar number of replicas.